Extensions

 /DELETE

-(both Direct modification and Foreign modification). - Support
+(both Direct modification and Foreign modification), see access control about conditions of succesfully data modification. - Support

 TRUNCATE